Lugor/lugor.github.io-src/content/pages/irc.rst

 ###

 :title: IRC
+:modified: 2021-12-06 10:08
 :date: 2016-09-06
+:author: deejoe

 I-R-C (Internet Relay Chat) is a way of communicating in real time with people from all over the world.

-LUGOR maintains an irc chat channel on `Freenode.net <https://freenode.net/>`_.
+LUGOR maintains an irc chat channel on the `libera.chat <https://libera.chat/>`_ network.

 Channel: #lugor